Frontier Martial-Arts Wrestling: Closure and aftermath

-The talent divided into two promotions: Kodo Fuyuki's World Entertainment Wrestling (WEW), the name of FMW's title governing body since 1999, and Mr. Gannosuke's Wrestling Marvelous Future (WMF).
+The talent divided into two promotions: Kodo Fuyuki's World Entertainment Wrestling (WEW), the name of FMW's title governing body since 1999, and Mr. Gannosuke's Wrestlings Marvelous Future (WMF).
 Some of the talent also made appearances on Onita's special shows.

-Following Fuyuki's death in 2003, most of the WEW talent under Kintaro Kanemura formed a successor promotion, Apache Pro-Wrestling Army, which continued the WEW titles until 2016 when Kanemura retired and closed the promotion.
-Today the WEW titles are administered by Tomohiko Hashimoto's Pro Wrestling A-Team promotion.
+Following Fuyuki's death in 2003, most of the WEW talent under Kintaro Kanemura formed a successor promotion, Apache Pro-Wrestling Army, which continued the WEW championships until 2016 when Kanemura retired and closed the promotion.
+Since 2017, the WEW championships have been administered by Tomohiko Hashimoto's Pro-Wrestling A-Team promotion.

-Cho Sento Puroresu FMW (revival, 2015–2018)
+Chō Sentō Puroresu FMW (revival, 2015–2018)

 On April 3, 2015, Hideki Takahashi, Hayabusa and Choden Senshi Battle Ranger held a press conference, announcing they were reviving FMW under the new name "Chō Sentō Puroresu FMW".
 Takahashi would serve as the president and Hayabusa as the executive producer of the promotion, which would also feature participation from Atsushi Onita.
 The promotion held its first event on April 21.
 On October 30, 2015, they announced that they were reviving the FMW World Street Fight 6-Man Tag Team Championship, as they set a match to determine new champions on December 22.

 In 2016, two tragedies had befallen FMW.
 On February 17, 2016, Ray would announce that she had inoperable stage three brain cancer after being diagnosed with a tumor in December 2015.
 She would succumb to the disease in 2018, she was 36 years old.
 On March 3, 2016, Haybusa would pass away at his home from a brain aneurysm, he was 47 years old.

 On October 31, 2017, FMW founder Atsushi Onita retired after 43 years in the ring.
 The promotion held its most recent event as Chō Sentō Puroresu FMW in 2018.
 Although not officially closing once again the revival seemed to have been forgotten about.

-FMW-Explosion (2021–present)
+FMW-E (second revival, 2021–present)

-In 2018, Onita would come out of retirement at a Pro-Wrestling A-TEAM (Apache Army's successor promotion) event.
+In 2018, Onita would come out of retirement at a Pro-Wrestling A-Tean (Apache Army's successor promotion) event.
 After this he would come back as a wrestler having matches with Combat Zone Wrestling, Big Japan Pro-Wrestling, World Wonder Ring Stardom and DDT Pro-Wrestling.

 In 2021, Onita announced that he would be starting Frontier Martial-Arts Wrestling-Explosion, a promotion under the FMW name that specialized in exploding death matches, a match type in which Onita became famous for.
 The new promotion will have Hidetaka Kajiki serving as president.
 Onita stated he got the idea for the promotion after All Elite Wrestling's 2021 Revolution PPV in which the event held an exploding barbed wire death match and seeing that there was still a market for these types of matches internationally in the pro wrestling world and with the popularity of online media streaming the new promotion was formed.
 The promotion, however, held its last card to date on December 19, 2021, after which Onita went freelance yet again.
 In October 2022, FMW-E started back up promoting cards.